-GHS Children’s Hospital has a robust cancer service and the pediatric surgeons are frequently members of the team of any given patient, whether to biopsy or resect a tumor or to provide long-term intravenous access by placing a port or Broviac catheter.
+Prisma Health Children’s Hospital has a robust cancer service and the pediatric surgeons are frequently members of the team of any given patient, whether to biopsy or resect a tumor or to provide long-term intravenous access by placing a port or Broviac catheter.
 Team communication is enhanced by bi-weekly meetings of the Pediatric Tumor Board.

 In October 2007, Children’s Hospital boosted its capability to treat children with brain tumors with the addition of Christopher Troup, MD.
 To help support a growing caseload, fellowship-trained pediatric neuro-oncologist Nichole Bryant, MD was brought in as well.

 Trauma is the leading cause of death and disability in the pediatric population.
 Efforts at the Children’s Hospital to reduce that include honing the skills of the team caring for the injured child, reviewing cases to seek opportunities for improvement and participating in injury prevention outreach programs with the community.

 In addition to the Brain Tumor program mentioned above, Children’s Hospital holds a spasticity clinic involving neurosurgeons, orthopedic surgeons, neurologists and physiatrist.
 There is a tremendous population of children with cerebral palsy and spasticity in the Upstate, and there has previously not been an opportunity to see multiple specialists the same day in the same location.

 “We’re in the process of creating a pediatric neuroscience program unlike anything else in the Upstate.”
 Christ Troup, MD, pediatric neurosurgeon